 With lots of contrast in architecture, Edinburgh is the city to visit.
 The medieval Edinburgh Castle is a staple in the city’s skyline, but a New Town area has brought modernity to the old streets.
 Here, tourists can spend hours wandering through markets, pubs, restaurants, shops, and galleries.
 The capital is also the place to go to experience Scottish culture.
 With hundreds of festivals, Edinburgh is frequently a gathering place for the arts.

 Another cultural hotspot in Scotland is Glasgow.
 Here, the arts are also celebrated at the King’s Theatre, Theatre Royal, and the Concert Hall.
 With galleries and museums to entertain, there are even a few works of art by Van Gogh and Salvador Dalí.
 But when you aren’t taking delving into the fine arts, Glasgow will dazzle you with its architecture and upbeat personality.
 With parks and well-groomed streets, Glasgow is also a great place to take a walk and explore.

 St. Andrews gives visitors a complete package of education, relaxation, sports, and history.
-The city has the third oldest English-speaking university, which is right named the University of St. Andrews.
+The city has the third oldest English-speaking university, which is named the University of St. Andrews.
+It’s Scotland’s first university, founded in 1413.
 But with golf courses and resorts, St. Andrews has also become popular for families to vacation.
 History comes alive in the streets and you can visit the ruins of the famous cathedral, which was once the largest in Scotland.